Deimos-1/ML-project/README.md

 Dropout in the range [0,30%] did not have any effect on small networks.

+## SGboost:
+We implemented an XGboost model that got us a score of 23.05 with the following parameters:
+    n_estimators=500,
+    learning_rate=0.1,
+    max_depth=6,
+    subsample=0.8,
+    random_state=random_state

+We used no data augmentation, clipped pressure at -1500 and temperature at 100 and trained on the full dataset.
+With medium data augmentation the score was 25.2  and with high data augmentation the score was 23.3.
+We decided to not use data augmentation then.

 ## To Do:

 ✅ Augment the data w.r.t time as high values are under-represented in the dataset.
 ✅ Making sure the model can overfitt small parts of dataset.
 ✅ Choose reasonable thresholds for clipping.
-⬜ Use an L1 regularization to see if some features are useless (1st layer of weights).
+❌ Use an L1 regularization to see if some features are useless (1st layer of weights).
 ✅ Use batchnorm between fully connected layers and activation functions.
 ✅ Implement both KNN algorithms.
 ✅ Search for a good weight_decay.
-⬜ Optimize the Neural Net's architecture.
+❌ Optimize the Neural Net's architecture.
-⬜ Look for dropout (again as the network size changed).
+❌ Look for dropout (again as the network size changed).
-⬜ Search for the best number of neighbors in the KNN (not very useful I think).
+❌ Search for the best number of neighbors in the KNN (not very useful I think).
 ✅ Search for a good learning rate.
 ✅ Implement cross-validation.
 ✅ Test bigger batch sizes (does well with 10).
 ✅ See if the results improve when not touching the prediction set.
-(NO) ⬜ Find a solution for pressure_train and pressure_pred being very different.
+(NO) ❌ Find a solution for pressure_train and pressure_pred being very different.
-⬜ Implement weight initialization (Kaiming because we have leaky_relu activation) ⬜ Type of regularization. (maybe not important ?)
+✅ Implement weight initialization (Kaiming because we have leaky_relu activation) ❌ Type of regularization. (maybe not important ?)
 ✅ Find a good learning rate.
-⬜ Hyperparameter search in log scale. (???)
+❌ Hyperparameter search in log scale. (???)
 ✅ Impute with pandas linear method instead of 2-NN (doesnt work well as it doesnt know what to do on edges)
 ⬜ Log scaling data
-⬜ Make the initial data into only one array instead of doing a dictionnary with time keys.
+✅ Make the initial data into only one array instead of doing a dictionnary with time keys.
+⬜ Search for better clipping boundaries.